 What do all the pictures below have in common?

-They were all taken on the iPhone, of course!!
+They were all taken on the iPhone (my iPhone 6s), of course!!
 What I love about the iPhone is that it’s lightweight and sleek, you can just take it out of your pocket and slide it back in, always handy for those “perfect moments” to take “the perfect picture”.
 I just received my Canon camera in November 2016, so you can imagine, all the times I went to places before that time, I had no choice but to stick with my iPhone.
 The crazy fact is that some of my nicest pictures actually came from my iPhone alone!!!
 You really don’t need to have an expensive or attractive DSLR camera to get the most out of your pictures.
 So you’re wondering, how do you capture such awesome pictures with the iPhone, even without special tools?

 Here are my tips: